vectorgrp/vector-vscode-vcast/README.md

 #### Coded test context menu

-If an environment was built with Coded Testing Support enabled (VectorCAST 24 and newer) The right click context menu for the Coded Test node has a VectorCAST sub-menu with the following commands:
+If an environment was built with Coded Testing Support enabled (VectorCAST 24 and newer) The right click context menu for all Coded Test nodes will have a VectorCAST sub-menu with the following commands:

 - For a Coded Tests node with no existing tests
   - Add Coded Test - add an existing coded test source file to the node